 - Take pictures of all of your contents.
 Your insurance company or FEMA may ask for them.
 Download an app that date & time stamps your pictures.

 - File an Insurance Claim ASAP – Auto, house, and flood insurance companies.
 Call them … you do not have to know the extent damage to file a claim.
+This will ensure you get your claim in ASAP and be first in line when an adjuster can safely access your property.

 - You will need to get the contents out of your house before you can start gutting / cleaning it out.